HISTORY OF THE jonathan apple

 FLAVOR OF A jonathan APPLE

 Jonathan apples have a sweet, fall spicy flavor to them, and with their smooth skins and tough core, they are often crisp when first picked.

 HOW TO USE YOUR jonathan APPLES

 The Jonathan apple is best for cooking because they do not keep as well as other Pyne Farm apples.
-It also does not keeps its shape when baked, so they are best used for sauces or cider.
+It also keeps its shape when baked making it an excellent option for pies.
+The Jonathan apple is also great for sauces or cider.